crisluengo/doxpp/doc/members.md

 ID of the parent member.

-### "file" (string)
+### "header" (string)

-File where the member is declared.
-If the declaration appears in multiple files, the first file it was encountered will be used.
+ID of the header file where the member is declared.
+If the declaration appears in multiple files, the first one it was encountered in will be used.

 ### "group" (string)